manifoldai/orbyter-demo-old/README.md

 ## Start Docker Containers

-The runtime for strata_nyc is inside a Docker container.
+The runtime for orbyter_demo is inside a Docker container.
 We have helper scripts to launch the appropriate containers.
 To launch a docker container and begin working on a CPU, run from the root directory of the repository:
 `./scripts/local/start.sh`